KepherAsh/KepherAsh/README.md

 ## 🔭 What I'm Currently Working On

-- **Cloud-Based Sales Analytics Pipeline (AWS)** [Built a serverless AWS data pipeline that automates sales data ingestion, transformation, and analytics to support faster, data-driven business decisions.]
+- **Cloud-Based Sales Analytics Pipeline (AWS)** [Building a serverless AWS data pipeline that automates sales data ingestion, transformation, and analytics to support faster, data-driven business decisions.]
-- **Real-Time Order & Inventory Analytics Platform** [Build a real-time analytics platform that streams order events into a cloud data warehouse and delivers up-to-date operational insights to business users.]
+- **Real-Time Order & Inventory Analytics Platform** [Building a real-time analytics platform that streams order events into a cloud data warehouse(Snowflake) and delivers up-to-date operational insights to business users.]

 ## 🌱 Currently Learning